Water Margin: Receptions and themes

 Sinologist Ellen Widmer believed that the literary value of the Shuihu Houzhuan was mixed and not enough to be included in the list of first-rate classics.
-The work directly influenced the 19th-century Japanese novel Chun Shuo Gong Zhang Yue by Takizawa Bakin.
+The work directly influenced the 19th-century Japanese novel Chinsetsu Yumiharizuki (also known as Crescent Moon in English) by Takizawa Bakin, who maintains that the Houzhuan makes sense of Water Margins moral disorder, and proposes that readers think of the two novels as a single work.

-Hou Shuihu Zhuan

-A sequel novel titled Hou Shuihu Zhuan (後水滸傳; Water Margin Transmission), attributed to the pseudonymous author "Master of the Blue Lotus Chamber" (Qing Lian Shi Zhu Ren, 青蓮室主人) was written during the 17th century, and it spans 45 chapters across 10 volumes and was first printed in the Qianlong era (1736–1795) by Su Zheng Tang (素政堂).

-Dang Kou Zhi
+Dangkou Zhi

-Dang Kou Zhi (蕩寇志 The Tale of Eliminating Bandits), which also known for its alternate title Jie shuihu quanzhuan (結水滸全傳 Terminating the Complete Saga of the Water Margin), is a novel written by Qing dynasty novelist Yu Wanchun (俞萬春) during the reign of the Daoguang Emperor.
+Dangkou Zhi (蕩寇志 The suppression of the bandits), which also known for its alternate title Jie shuihu quanzhuan (結水滸全傳 Terminating the Complete Saga of the Water Margin), is a novel written by Qing dynasty novelist Yu Wanchun (俞萬春) during the reign of the Daoguang Emperor.
 The story follows the end of original Water Margin runs im chapter 70.
 The book runs from Chapter 71 to Chapter 140, totaling 70 chapters, with a concluding chapter titled "The Conclusion to the Son".
 It took him 22 years to complete the book.

-Yu Wanchun disagreed that the Liangshan outlaws are loyal and righteous heroes, and was determined to portray them as ruthless mass murderers and destroyers, hence he wrote Dang Kou Zhi.
+Yu Wanchun disagreed that the Liangshan outlaws are loyal and righteous heroes, and was determined to portray them as ruthless mass murderers and destroyers, hence he wrote Dangkou Zhi.
 As a result, he portrays the Liangshan outlaws here as the antagonists, only to be eliminated by the designated protagonists.
+Yu and the Dangkou zhi commentators aim to shape Water Margin into a cautionary tale against rebellion by properly terminating the Liangshan "bandit resistance movement", with the effect of "rectifying" the meaning of zhongyi.

+The novel, which starts at the Grand Assembly of the 108 outlaws at Liangshan Marsh, tells of how the outlaws plundered and pillaged cities before they are eventually eliminated by government forces led by Zhang Shuye (張叔夜) and his lieutenants Chen Xizhen (陳希真) and Yun Tianbiao (雲天彪).
 The protagonist of this novel is Chen Xizhen, a Taoist and martial arts master who turned outlaw, and ended opposing the Liangshan outlaws led by Song Jian.
-The novel, which starts at the Grand Assembly of the 108 outlaws at Liangshan Marsh, tells of how the outlaws plundered and pillaged cities before they are eventually eliminated by government forces led by Zhang Shuye (張叔夜) and his lieutenants Chen Xizhen (陳希真) and Yun Tianbiao (雲天彪).
+This reflects the contradictory and tangled psychology of Yu Wanchun, who was a fan of Water Margin and wanted to inherit Jin Shengtan 's ideas to attack the rebels.
+As David Wang points out, contrary to Water Margin, which advocates "bandit" loyalty as an alternative ideology to the imperial mandate, the novel advocates unconditional loyalty to the imperial court and seeks to mix Western epistemology with ancient Daoist beliefs, historical saga with supernatural fantasy.

 Due to its pro-establishment and anti-rebellion theme, this sequel was supported and endorsed by government of Qing.
 However, the Taiping rebels disliked the nuance of the novel and ordered the burning of the book in every place they occupied.
 Water Margin may also have inspired the novel Ernü Yingxiong Zhuan.